Overview of topics related to search and seizure

 Introduction

 The Fourth Amendment protects against unreasonable searches and seizures and requires warrants to be supported by probable cause.
-Although there is debate as to whether it applies to military members, military courts act as if it does.
-The Fourth Amendment, its requirements, and exceptions, are codified in military rules of evidence 311-317.
+Although there is debate about whether it applies to military members, military courts act as if it does.
+The Fourth Amendment, requirements, and exceptions are codified in military rules of evidence 311-317.

 A commander is not neutral and detached when he or she: Initiates or orchestrates the investigation (has personal involvement with informants, dogs, and controlled buys); or, Conducts the search.